-Sharing that picture of MY pill bottle with MY medication inside caused an unexpected bone-chilling effect in me.
-You all know that I had postpartum depression but something about this picture makes it real and true??
-I feel naked– I tell you, mental health stigma is real, even against myself. . .
+Sharing the picture of MY pill bottle with MY medication inside is much harder than I expected.
+I had postpartum depression and have been very vocal about it, but something about this picture makes it real and true?
+I feel exposed.
+As sad as it is, mental health stigma is real, even against myself. . .

-UPDATE 2017: I just wanted to say that I have BEAT postpartum depression!
-I have had a second child, a sweet baby girl!
-BUT — I have continued taking Zoloft.
-After discontinuing my medication I began to feel a very familiar black cloud consuming me.
-I don’t consider it a failure to NEED to treat my depression with medication because I am living a wonderfully happy fulfilled life, that I am able to fully participate.
+UPDATE 2017: I originally hit publish on the post in 2014.
+I have BEAT postpartum depression!
+Much to my surprise I have had a second child, a sweet baby girl!
+BUT — I have continued Zoloft.
+It was a choice made by my body as I also have Premenstrual Dysphoric Disorder (PMDD).
+Yay!
+I have an illness that is managed with medication.
+I don’t consider it a failure to NEED to treat my depression with medication because I am living a wonderfully happy fulfilled life, that I am able to fully participate in.
+A life that I did not think was possible.
 Just know that if medication is whats working for you.
 That is OK!
 You are winning!

 Wow.
 Today is a day that I will never forget.
 I am 1 year 9 months and 26 days postpartum.
-I began treatment for Postpartum Depression in July of 2013.
+I began treatment for Postpartum Depression & Anxiety in July of 2013.

-Over the past 12ish weeks I have become intensely in tune with my body.
-Listening to what it has to say, trusting its inner wisdom if you will… Really listening.
+Over the past 12-ish weeks I have become intensely in tune with my body.
+Possibly to a fault.

 On week 9 of the 12 Week Body Transformation there was an undeniable shift.
 I just knew I was ready to move toward the next step of recovery from this beast and wean myself from medication.